-The Government’s main website on student finance including a student finance calculator
+- Student Finance – The Government’s main website include a student finance calculator.

 Some universities and courses require students to sit an admissions test as part of the application process.

-UKCAT – The UK Clinical Aptitude Test (UKCAT) is used in the selection process by a consortium of UK University Medical and Dental Schools.
-The test helps universities to make more informed choices from amongst the many highly-qualified applicants who apply for their medical and dental degree programmes
+- UCAT – The University Clinical Aptitude Test (UCAT) is used in the selection process by a consortium of UK University Medical and Dental Schools.
+The test helps universities to make more informed choices from amongst the many highly-qualified applicants who apply for their medical and dental degree programme.

 Local University Sites